 “While constantly engaging, the first two acts of The Platform are rather self-contained and mysterious (the first one is particularly under-wraps), which only makes the third act completely satisfying: it’s violent, jaw-dropping and features some nice twists and turns that you might not have anticipated.”
 Horror World and Reviews

 “It has everything: low comedy, political allegory, left-field twists, crowd-pleasing surprises, spectacular violence, sadism, altruism and yet more spectacular violence, all wrapped up in a high-concept horror movie that moves the premise of Cube into a merciless vertical structure.
 It’s grotesque and compelling…” Now Toronto

 ” …the picture’s shift from watchable to interminable comes with a progressively oppressive midsection, as Gaztelu-Urrutia’s inability or refusal to incorporate disparate elements into the thin narrative becomes more and more problematic…” Reel Film Reviews

 “Part Swift, part Saw, and determinedly grim, this Toronto premiere is sure to become a cult favorite of similarly uncompromising horror fans, although its mood could be too dark for mainstream success.”
 Screen Daily

-On September 10th 2019, it was reported that Netflix had acquired worldwide rights, aside from some Asian territories, although a streaming date has yet to be announced.
+On September 10th 2019, it was reported that Netflix had acquired worldwide rights, aside from some Asian territories.
+The Platform was added to Netflix on 20th March 2020.